riscvarchive/riscv-edk2-platforms/Platform/RaspberryPi/RPi4/Readme.md

 This firmware is still in development stage, meaning that it comes with the following __major__ limitations:

-- USB is likely to work only in pre-OS phase at this stage (nonstandard ECAM, missing ACPI tables).
+- USB may only work in pre-OS phase at this stage due to nonstandard ECAM, missing/incomplete ACPI tables as well as other factors.
+For Linux, using the `ACPI_BASIC_MODE_ENABLE` build option may help.
 - Serial I/O from the OS may not work due to CPU throttling affecting the miniUART baudrate.
 This can be worked around by using the `PL011_ENABLE` compilation option.